RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Connecting IP cores to the processor.
 *************************************

+Now you can change the Vga_draw project with the newly added cores or open the project Vga_game where everything is already done.

 We add the resulting IPs to the main project and connect them to the AXI bus.
 In total you need 4 BlockImage (2 paddles and 2 counters), 1 CircleImage (1 ball) and a keyboard.
 We connect rgb_o to rgb_i of each of the cores.
 The order is not very important, as it only affects which object is drawn on top of the other.